RakshithA1996/map-osm/README.txt

+INSTRUCTION :

 Flow of execution :

-step 1 : Extract the zip file *
+step 1 : Clone this project from git*

 step 2 : Go to the project directory open terminal and run "npm i". *